 Some items form an implicit scope for the declaration of sub-items.
 In other words, within a function or module, declarations of items can (in many cases) be mixed with the statements, control blocks, and similar artifacts that otherwise compose the item body.
 The meaning of these scoped items is the same as if the item was declared outside the scope - it is still a static item - except that the item's path name within the module namespace is qualified by the name of the enclosing item, or is private to the enclosing item (in the case of functions).
-The exact locations in which sub-items may be declared is given by the grammar.
+The grammar specifies the exact locations in which sub-item declarations may appear.